Soka Gakkai International

 Stories and reflections on the Buddhist approach to life

-During the lifetime of Nichiren, 13th-century Japan, a series of natural disasters—earthquakes, floods, pestilence and fire—had devastated the country.
+During his lifetime, a series of disasters—earthquakes, floods, pestilence and fire—had devastated the country.
 The sufferings of ordinary people were enormous.
-Nichiren’s determination to uncover the fundamental cause of this misery drove him to study and analyze the underlying belief structures of society.
-Specifically, he was aware that although the country was filled with Buddhist temples and priests, somehow their prayers and actions were failing to produce results in the form of peace or security for the people.
+His determination to uncover the fundamental causes of this misery and turmoil drove him to study and analyze the underlying belief structures of society.
+This treatise is a presentation of his conclusions.

 He was convinced that only Buddhism could give people the strength to overcome these spiritual poisons in their lives, but as a result of wide-ranging study, he concluded that Buddhism as it was being practiced in his time was encouraging a passivity that left people vulnerable to the sway of these poisons rather than empowering them to overcome them.

+related article Courage What may to one person seem a simple problem may be experienced by another as overwhelming and insurmountable.
+But the process of summoning up the courage required to take action is always the same regardless of how seemingly big or small the challenge.
 Nichiren specifically rejected the prevailing belief that all Buddhism could offer was the hope of comfort after death, and that the best attitude to take toward life was one of patient enduring.
 He passionately believed that Buddhism as originally taught had something much better to offer: the possibility of happiness and fulfillment in this present life.

 Many people today live with a sense of confusion, emptiness and despair.
 They feel powerless to effect change either within their own lives or society as a whole.